 For more information about Megan's creative practice and research, please visit her website, "spaces in between time" . (open an external site)

-Media arts, new media, online narrative, online documentary, locative media, electronic writing, creative arts and writing.
+Media arts, digital media, AR, VR, UX design, interactive narrative, online documentary, locative media, electronic writing, place-based narrative, multiplatform storytelling, mobile media, storytelling and digital media.

 eBook version includes video materials from "Cleanse", print version contains colour images and screenshots.